“Thanksgiving, after all, is a word of action.” – W.J. Cameron

 The History of Thanksgiving

-- Online Interactive Investigation of the History– Students act as history detectives and investigate what happened at the 1621 celebration by researching letters and participating in online activities that show the different cultures and customs.
+- Online Interactive Investigation of the History– Students act as history detectives and investigate what happened at the 1621 celebration by researching primary resources like letters and participating in online activities that show the different cultures and customs.

 - Students can travel virtually to see Pilgrim and Wampanoag villages or travel on the Mayflower virtually.

 - Students can read letters from a Pilgrim girl and Wampanoag boy.
-As an activity, they can write a response to one of the letters.
+As an activity, they can write a response to one of the letters or they can take the series of letters and create an online scrapbook of the events with EduBuncee, BiteSlide, or Glogster.

 - Students can view an online scrapbook of girl who made her voyage on the Mayflower.
-This virtual scrapbook from Scholastic is filled with online games, activities, recipes, photos, and more!
+This virtual scrapbook from Scholastic is filled with online games, activities and more!

 Online Fun & Games